Yashdeoka/technical_Task/README.md

-# Proxy Server Monitoring Script
+# Monitoring System Resources for a Proxy Server
 Overview
 This script is designed to monitor various system resources on a proxy server.
 It presents the data in a dashboard format, refreshing every few seconds to provide real-time insights.
 The script also allows you to view specific parts of the dashboard individually using command-line switches.